The mysteries of statistics

 Free Sally Clark!

 This history of eugenics and statistical methods is important and intriguing but not central to Clayton's argument.
-It may even consume more pages than the argument warrants because the central thesis of Bernoulli's Fallacy is that the problem with (orthodox) statistics stems from a single logical fallacy which has been repeated over and over again.
+It should be said that Fisher's rotten beliefs do not themselves discredit his research, though his ethical idiocy certainly is reason to closely scrutinize his work and way of thinking.
+This part of the book may even consume more pages than the argument warrants because the central thesis of Bernoulli's Fallacy is that the problem with (orthodox) statistics stems from a single logical fallacy which has been repeated over and over again.
 Clayton attributes the mistake to Jacob Bernoulli (1655—1705).
-Thankfully, the problem can be understood without any statistical training.
+The problem can be understood without any statistical training.

 Here's a very serious and real example of this logic at work (97-101): Sally Clark of Manchester, England gave birth to two baby boys, one in 1996 and a second in 1997.
 Sally relays that both babies died under similar circumstances; essentially, the baby was unconscious and stopped breathing.
 This is known as sudden infant death syndrome (SIDS).
-In the second case, the baby showed signs of trauma and, according to Sally and her husband, this was due to attempts to resuscitate the boy.
+In the second case, the baby showed signs of trauma and, according to Sally and her husband, this was due to attempts to resuscitate the boy by themselves or paramedics.

 The reasoning that sent Sally to prison for double murder goes like this: